kmostofi/warehouse/README.md

 It consist of 1 page that shows a list of cars in different warehouse, user can view the location of the car and also purchase the selected car.

+TO RUN THE PROJECT:
+- Run WAPI project before Running Warehouse APP from console.